-Humanitarian Relief by the Sathya Sai International Organization (SSIO)
+Humanitarian Relief by the Sri Sathya Sai International Organization (SSSIO)

 Hundreds of thousands of people are affected all over the world, every year by natural calamities.
 Nature strikes at the heart of humanity in an often unexpected way leaving behind a swath of destruction of lives, property and civilization.
 Natural disasters such as earthquakes, floods, tsunamis, hurricanes, famine, tornados and wildfires have caused ravages that are a call for humanity to respond with cooperation, largesse, compassion, generosity and relentless efforts to bring peace and normalcy amidst chaos and destruction.

-What are the Goals and Principles of Humanitarian Relief Followed by the SSIO
+What are the Goals and Principles of Humanitarian Relief Followed by the SSSIO

-The principles of Sathya Sai Ideal Humanitarian Relief have been inspired by the discourses and projects of Bhagawan Sri Sathya Sai Baba.
-The SSIO has been responding to several natural disasters globally by following these principles.
-In each instance, humanitarian relief delivered by the SSIO has been characterized by:
+The principles of Sri Sathya Sai Ideal Humanitarian Relief have been inspired by the discourses and projects of Bhagawan Sri Sathya Sai Baba.
+The SSSIO has been responding to several natural disasters globally by following these principles.
+In each instance, humanitarian relief delivered by the SSSIO has been characterized by: